FOR IMMEDIATE RELEASE

 Since 1996, AIHA has been a leader in the development of information and best practices on the management of mold and dampness problems in the built environment.
 This information has been relied upon by officials who develop and enforce public policy on indoor environmental quality (IEQ) for the non-industrial workplace, including schools.
 AIHA has also provided accessible information for individuals to enable more informed choices.

 AIHA supports efforts to ensure that individuals who perform mold investigations and remediation are properly trained in the occupational and environmental hazards in buildings for all hazards.
 Qualified persons should be utilized for designing and managing mold assessments, directing others who perform initial mold assessments, writing protocols for mold remediation, and conducting post-remediation inspections.
 This may include Certified Industrial Hygienists (CIH) and/or Registered Occupational Hygienists (ROH) with the specific education, training, and experience in microbial contamination.

-For access to the “Position Statement On Mold and Dampness in the Built Environment,” please visit http://www.aiha.org/news-pubs/govtaffairs/Documents/P-Mold-03-26-13.pdf.
+Access the “Position Statement On Mold and Dampness in the Built Environment” PDF.

 Founded in 1939, the American Industrial Hygiene Association (AIHA) is the premier association of occupational and environmental health and safety professionals.
 AIHA’s 10,000 members play a crucial role on the front line of worker health and safety every day.
 Members represent a cross-section of industry, private business, labor, government and academia.